Anarkali: Fictional portrayals

 Anarkali has been the subject of a number of Indian, Bangladeshi and Pakistani books, plays and films.
 The earliest, most-celebrated historical play about her, Anarkali, was written by Imtiaz Ali Taj in Urdu and performed in 1922.
-The play was made into a film Loves of a Mughal Prince, which was released in India in 1928 and stars Taj as Akbar.
+The play was made into a film The Loves Of A Mughal Prince, which was released in India in 1928 and stars Taj as Akbar.
 Another Indian silent film about the tawaif, Anarkali, was released in 1928 by R.S.
 Choudhury, who remade it in Hindi with the same title in 1935.
 Bina Rai portrayed Anarkali in Anarkali, a 1953 Indian film.
 In 1955, Akkineni Nageswara Rao and Anjali Devi starred in Anarkali.
 Kunchacko directed Anarkali, an Indian Tamil-language film, in 1966.

 In 1960, K. Asif's landmark film Mughal-e-Azam was released in India with Madhubala in the role of Anarkali and Dilip Kumar as Prince Salim.
 According to Katherine Butler Schofield, while as per rumor peddled by European travelers, the emperor Akbar ensepulchred Anarkali alive, the movie Mughal-e-Azam gives the historical legend a twist wherein Akbar himself lets Anarkali run away clandestinely.
 Schofield says in this case film producer seemingly twists the plot finding it difficult to reconcile an idealized national hero of modern times had been legendarily cruel enough to entomb a woman alive.
 In 1979, Telugu superstar N. T. Rama Rao directed and acted in the film Akbar Salim Anarkali, featuring himself as Akbar, Nandamuri Balakrishna as Salim and Deepa as Anarkali.

 In Pakistan, Anarkali was released in 1958 with Noor Jehan in the titular role, based on the Imtiaz Ali Taj play/script as adapted by Qamar Ajnalvi for Anwar Kamal Pasha's direction.
 Iman Ali portrayed Anarkali in Shoaib Mansoor's short music video series on the theme Ishq in 2003.

 In the 2013 Ekta Kapoor's television series Jodha Akbar, she was portrayed by Heena Parmar while Saniya Touqeer played young Anarkali.
 A daily soap titled "Dastan-e-Mohabbat...Salim Anarkali" in which Prince Salim is played by Shaheer Sheikh and his beloved Anarkali by Sonarika Bhadoria, was aired on Colors TV.

 In 2022 TAJ, a webseries, started.
 Following the first season 'Anarkali' played a prominent role in the first half of the series.